Marcella Detroit: Songwriting career

 In the mid-1980s, Detroit collaborated with songwriters Billie Hughes and Roxanne Seeman.
 Among the songs they wrote together is Philip Bailey's "Walking on the Chinese Wall", which hit #34 in the UK and #46 in the US.
 They also wrote songs for Randy Crawford, Al Jarreau and Pernilla Wahlgren.

 Detroit also co-wrote metal band Vixen's 1989 single "Love Made Me", which was a top 40 hit in the UK.

 Detroit has written songs for Alex Parks, Charlotte Church, Billie Myers, Marti Pellow and Joe McElderry among others.

 Personal life

 Detroit is a Jewish American with ancestral links to Poland and Latvia.

-Detroit is married to Lance Aston (one time member of Prima Donna and brother of Bucks Fizz star Jay Aston).
-They have a son, Maxwell, born in 1991.
+Detroit is married to Lance Aston (one-time member of Prima Donna and brother of Bucks Fizz star Jay Aston).
+They have a son, born in 1991.